 It covers up to 75% of the purchase and installation costs of electric vehicle charge points (inclusive of VAT) for eligible businesses, up to a maximum of £350 per socket and 40 charging points across all sites per person.

 Any registered business can apply, but you’ll need to meet both applicant and site eligibility criteria.
 For example, you’ll need to declare either a need for EV charging equipment or an intent to encourage take up among staff.

 Buying a low-emission vehicle: Plug-in Grant

 This pays for up to 35% of the cost of buying selected low-emissions vans, worth up to a maximum of £2,500 for a small van or up to £5,000 for large vans.
-The maximum grant for a car is £1,500.
 The grant is given to the dealer, who includes it in the price; anyone and any sized business can benefit from the discount, you just need to make sure you’re buying an eligible vehicle to benefit from the discount.
 The scheme, which was extended in March, is set to end spring 2024.

 You might be able to claim enhanced capital allowances on certain energy-saving equipment, such as zero-emission goods vehicles and machinery for hydrogen refuelling equipment.
 Claim through your self assessment, partnership or company tax return.